PROPOSED JAMBOREE SITE ON SOBIESZEWO ISLAND

 MEDIA & FACILITIES

-Amber Expo (proposed Check-In-Centre) is just 20 minutes away from the Jamboree village, the exisiting infrastructure allows to fit more than 250 coaches.
+Amber Expo (proposed Check-In-Centre) is just 20 minutes away from the Jamboree village, the existing infrastructure allows to fit more than 250 coaches.

 TECHNICAL ISSUES, LANDFORM, ARCHITECTURE